dmavrofridis/MSAI-495/README.md

 # MSAI-495
-Private repository for MSAI-495 Deep Learning Course
+Public repository for the MSAI-495 Deep Learning Course at Northwestern University